 - You don’t have to try to get any results.

 - You’re in Sacred Time.
-Doesn’t matter how long things take or what happens next and you tend not to notice the time until you’re about ready to go home.
+Doesn’t matter how long things take or what happens next.
+You tend not to notice the time until you’re ready to go home.

 - The only purpose is to have FUN.